Privacy by Design: How re;file labs Uses WASM and Rust to Keep Your Files Local

 - A Web Worker executes a WebAssembly module compiled from Rust, performing all conversions and edits locally.

-- The processed file is offered for download straight from local memory — no data ever leaves the browser.
+- The processed file is offered for download from local memory.
+No data leaves the browser.

 3. Architecture Overview